MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 ![Different domain install flow](./difdomaininstall.png)

-* **Creation of online catalogs:** A web app can list and install web apps.
+### **Creation of online catalogs**

+ A web app can list and install web apps.
 For example, `apprepo.com` would be able to distribute apps on multiple platforms and multiple devices.

 ```javascript
 /* tries to install a cross-domain web app */